facelessuser/coloraide/docs/src/markdown/colors/hct.md

 Steps([c2.clone().set('tone', tone).convert('rec2020').to_string(fit='hct-chroma') for tone in tones])
 ```

-Due to differences in approximation techniques and general precision of the implementations internally, ColorAide may
+Due to differences in approximation techniques, general precision differences, and gamut mapping of the two
-return results slightly different from Material's color utilities.
-These differences are extremely small and not
+implementations internally, ColorAide may return colors slightly different from Material Color Utilities.
+These
-perceptible the eye.
+differences are extremely small and not perceptible to the eye.

 Below we have two examples.
 We've taken the results from Material's tests and we've generated the same tonal palettes
 and output both as HCT.
 We can compare which hues stay overall more constant, which chroma gets reduced more than